The Termites

 The Termites are a five-piece psychobilly musical group from Scotland, which formed in the 1980s.

 History of the band

 The Termites formed during the mid-1980s in Kilmarnock - A town that was, at the time, rich in psychobilly music with bands such as The Longhorns.
 It was with this band that the Termites first started out, supporting The Longhorns in Kilmarnock clubs.
-Initially a four-piece of Kenny Mitchell (vocals), Scott Ballantyne (guitar), Ewin Murray (drums) and Gerry Doyle (electric bass), the band became known for powerful, and usually violent, live shows.
+Initially they were a four-piece group consisting of Kenny Mitchell (vocals), Scott Ballantyne (guitar), Ewin Murray (drums) and Gerry Doyle (electric bass).

-All four members of the band were brought up around the 'Tap Shoaps' (Top Shops) of Kilmarnock's housing scheme, New Farm Loch, and as a result, were as much a gang as a band.